GRANT GUIDELINES

 A Dalton native created the Central Berkshire Fund in 2001 to support nonprofit activities that improve the quality of life for all residents of Becket, Cummington, Dalton, Hinsdale, Peru, Washington and Windsor.

-The endowed fund serves as an ongoing resource that can look across town borders and combine resources to achieve maximum benefit for the residents of these towns, with particular emphasis on low income and/or underserved adults and children.
-Under the guidance of a group of community advisors, it will review grant applications and award grants, provide support to nonprofit organizations and initiate projects to provide services that do not exist.
+The endowed fund serves as an ongoing resource that works across town borders to support innovative projects and services for maximum benefit for the residents of these towns, with particular emphasis on low income and/or underserved adults and children.

 ELIGIBILITY